-A surefire way to craft a memorable holiday is to seek out a little bit of the unknown along with the classic attractions.
-We’ve assembled an eclectic list of five places to visit in Milan that will ensure you’ll have unique stories to tell about your visit to northern Italy.
+Italy is home to countless wonderful cities, and with an equally amazing rail system, visiting these locations is very easy.
+A surefire way to craft a memorable holiday is to seek out a little bit of the unknown.
+In this guide, we’ve assembled an eclectic list of five places to visit in one of Italy's best cities, Milan.

 Lambrate: a factory district turns funky